kevinndungu-source/Amazon_EMR_Serverless_Demonstration/README.md

 ## Additional Resources
 1. For detailed documentation and insights, refer to this project's documentation document [link](https://drive.google.com/file/d/16BrMDEi1JACxEJZfeDUAg90ulZR1V2Ol/view?usp=drive_link).
-2. To replicate the project or explore the code, refer to this GitHub repository.
+2. To replicate the project or explore the code, refer to this GitHub repository code section.

-## Credits
-This project was inspired by the AWS Skillbuilder.